 Can a mother who consults a doctor with a view to avoiding the birth of a child with one disability recover damages for the costs associated with another disability?

 The claimant sought damages arising out of the wrongful birth of her son Adejuwon.
 She had become pregnant after being reassured that there was no risk of haemophilia.
 Her child was born with the condition, and it subsequently turned out that he suffered from autism as well.
 The costs of bringing up a child with haemophilia were estimated at £1,400,000.
 The additional costs of autism amounted to £9,000,000.

-- The claimant, Mrs Meadows, has a nephew who was born with haemophilia.
+- The claimant, M, has a nephew who was born with haemophilia.
 She wished to avoid having a child with haemophilia and so consulted her GP with a view to establishing whether she carried a copy of the faulty gene.
 Being an aunt of an affected male is an indicator of carrier status.